-Rather than specifying what you wish the SCP to do in terms of properties of the DicomQuery, the DicomConnection-based methods require to supply a DicomDataSet containing the
+Rather than specifying what you wish the SCP to do in terms of properties of the DicomQuery, the DicomConnection-based methods require a DicomDataSet containing the query/retrival parameters.

 Those using DoRawQuery will already have a suitable dataset, but for those new to this, it takes a little bit of thinking about.
 It is important to realise just how different the contents are for querying (C-FIND) and retrieval (C-MOVE & C-GET).
 They are therefore covered in separate sections: